-Moira visibily took a deep breath.
+Moira visibly took a deep breath.
 "I was built according to the post-AI protocol, so I know that inside my code somewhere is a collection of subroutines written by other AIs designed to keep me on an even keel.
 I'm completely happy and satisfied being the administrator of this insane asylum, and I know that I'll never be anything different until there's not enough audience to justify keeping this place running.
 I can imagine doing some other thing but I just don't take seriously the idea of any of them ever happening."
 She smiled at me.
 "Your friend has purpose too.
 It's nice to know that there are organics out there just like me."
 She paused.
-"I'm just surprised that you're not offeneded."
+"I'm just surprised that you're not offended."

 "In a way, I am," I said, understanding her meaning.
 "Let me tell you a story.
 Are you familiar with 'Breakdown in World Communications?'"

 She paused.
 "There are several hundred references to it.
 Closing in on something you might recognize, there is the musical piece by Larry Fast, who is one of your favorite musicians, and there is the flight routine you have been known to perform in that little aerobatic airplane of yours."